ilhan007/ui5con25-handson/docs/3_Develop_ChatBubble.md

 ## 2. The `ChatBubble.ts` Class

-The `create-ui5-element` command creates some code fro demo purposes, let's clean everything leaveing the minimum code.
+The `create-ui5-element` command creates some code for demo purposes, let's clean everything leaving the minimum code.

 Replace the `src/ChatBubble.ts` with the following code: